csgillespie/efficientR/main.md

 The code chunk below shows how the functions `download.file()` and `unzip()` can be used to download and unzip a dataset from the internet.
 (Since R 3.2.3 the base function `download.file()` can be used to download from secure (`https://`) connections on any operating system.)
 R can automate processes that are often performed manually, e.g. through the graphical user interface of a web browser, with potential advantages for reproducibility and programmer efficiency.
 The result is data stored neatly in the `data` directory ready to be imported.
-Note we deliberately kept the file name intact help with documentation, enhancing understanding of the data's *provenance*, so future users can quickly find out where the data came from.
+Note we deliberately kept the file name intact, enhancing understanding of the data's *provenance* so future users can quickly find out where the data came from.
 Note also that part of the dataset is stored in the **efficient** package.
 Using R for basic file management can help create a reproducible workflow, as illustrated below.

 ```r